wh-alice/mig_visualstudio/vs/msbuild/msbuild-properties.md

 ## Reserved Properties
  MSBuild reserves some property names to store information about the project file and the MSBuild binaries.
 These properties are referenced by using the $ notation, just like any other property.
 For example, $(MSBuildProjectFile) returns the complete file name of the project file, including the file name extension.

- For more information, see [How to: Reference the Name or Location of the Project File](../msbuild/how-to--reference-the-name-or-location-of-the-project-file.md) and [MSBuild Reserved and Well-Known Properties](../msbuild/msbuild-reserved-and-well-known-properties.md).
+ For more information, see [How to: Reference the Name or Location of the Project File](../msbuild/how-to-reference-the-name-or-location-of-the-project-file.md) and [MSBuild Reserved and Well-Known Properties](../msbuild/msbuild-reserved-and-well-known-properties.md).

 ## Environment Properties
  You can reference environment variables in project files just as you reference reserved properties.
 For example, to use the `PATH` environment variable in your project file, use $(Path).
 If the project contains a property definition that has the same name as an environment property, the property in the project overrides the value of the environment variable.

  Each MSBuild project has an isolated environment block: it only sees reads and writes to its own block.
 MSBuild only reads environment variables when it initializes the property collection, before the project file is evaluated or built.
 After that, environment properties are static, that is, each spawned tool starts with the same names and values.

  To get the current value of environment variables from within a spawned tool, use the [Property Functions](../msbuild/property-functions.md) System.Environment.GetEnvironmentVariable.
-The preferred method, however, is to use the task parameter <xref:Microsoft.Build.Utilities.ToolTask.EnvironmentVariables*>.
+The preferred method, however, is to use the task parameter <xref:Microsoft.Build.Utilities.ToolTask.EnvironmentVariables%2A>.
 Environment properties set in this string array can be passed to the spawned tool without affecting the system environment variables.

 > [!TIP]
 >  Not all environment variables are read in to become initial properties.
 Any environment variable whose name is not a valid MSBuild property names, such as "386", is ignored.

- For more information, see [How to: Use Environment Variables in a Build](../msbuild/how-to--use-environment-variables-in-a-build.md).
+ For more information, see [How to: Use Environment Variables in a Build](../msbuild/how-to-use-environment-variables-in-a-build.md).

 ## Registry Properties
  You can read system registry values by using the following syntax, where `Hive` is the registry hive (for example, HKEY_LOCAL_MACHINE ), `Key` is the key name, `SubKey` is the subkey name, and `Value` is the value of the subkey.